Katrina-Dierking/katrina-dierking/README.md

 ![GitHub Cover](https://blog.hertimetocode.com/wp-content/uploads/2021/04/GH-Cover-1.png)
 ### Hi there 👋
 ### About Me
 Hello, my name is Katrina Dierking.
 I'm a Full-Stack Web Developer working in a JavaScript, React, Node-based stack.
 My passion is building apps and solving the problems of my users.
 To learn more about me and what I'm passionate about, please check out my [website](https://hertimetocode.com).
 My website (which includes my portfolio) is a constant work in progress.
-I am currently building a backend for my site, using the StripeAPI to create an ecommerce section promoting the web development learning tools and products I've created.
+I am currently building a backend for my site, using the StripeAPI to create an ecommerce section promoting the Web Development learning tools and products I've created.

  ![Coffee Divider](https://blog.hertimetocode.com/wp-content/uploads/2021/04/coffee-pulse.png)